-Index 11871 Single Post Median Barrier Mounted Sign Support
+Index 11871 Single Post Median Barrier Mounted Sign Support (Rev. 11/16)

-AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, 6th Edition (LTS-6); Structures Manual Volume 3, FDOT Modifications to LTS-6; Structures Manual Introduction, I.6 References; Structures Design Guidelines (SDG)
+AASHTO LRFD Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals (LRFDLTS-1); Structures Manual Volume 3, FDOT Modifications to LRFDLTS-1; Structures Manual Introduction, I.6 References; Structures Design Guidelines (SDG)

-See notes on the Design Standard and the Plans Preparation Manual (PPM), Volume 1, Section 7.1.2.2.
+See notes on Design Standards, Index 11871, the Plans Preparation Manual (PPM), Volume 1, Sections 4.5 and 7.2.5.

-This index shall not be used for mounting permanent signs to shoulder traffic railings unless there is insufficient room to accommodate the use of Index 11870.
+Do not use this Index for mounting permanent signs to shoulder traffic railings unless there is insufficient room to accommodate the use of Index 11870.

-For permanent signs, tabulated maximum sign areas and corresponding post diameters are based on wind speeds of 110, 130, and 150 mph installed on barriers less than 30 feet above surrounding areas.
-Base plates Type A and B are sized for permanent installations and designed for wind speeds up to 150 mph when installed on existing FDOT Standard concrete traffic railings with 3/4" anchor bolts.

-Temporary sign post and plate Type C designs are based on a wind speed of 70 mph with a maximum 24 square foot sign.
+- For permanent signs, tabulated maximum sign areas and corresponding post diameters are based on a wind speed of 110 mph installed on barriers less than 30 feet above surrounding areas.
+Base plates Type A and B are sized for permanent installations and designed for a wind speed of up to 110 mph when installed on existing FDOT Standard concrete traffic railings with 3/4" diameter anchor bolts. - Temporary sign post and plate Type C designs are based on a wind speed of 80 mph with a maximum 24 square foot sign.
 These sign structures are designed for temporary placement on all standard FDOT barriers, including installations on the temporary concrete barriers in Indexes 414 and 415.